-However, with an ever-growing number of business and management books appearing, seemingly every day, it’s difficult to know where to begin, especially if you are a new manager, still finding your feet.
-So, to get you started, we’ve compiled a shortlist of our 20 Must-Read Books For Successful Managers.
-The list is aimed at those who are new to a managerial role, but these picks are valuable for new and seasoned managers alike.
+With an ever-growing number of business and management books appearing, seemingly every day, it’s difficult to know where to begin.
+To get you started, we’ve compiled a shortlist of our 20 Must-Read Books For Successful Managers and even a free, digital ebook of our own, 5 Ways Digital Work Management is Driving a New Productivity Revolution.

 Julie Zhuo, Facebook’s first intern, was made a manager at the age of 25.
 With no management experience to speak of and the enormous weight of her staff’s expectations, Zhuo had no choice but to learn on the fly.